 read more

-Solanum tuberosum Mid to late season, yellow skin, light yellow flesh.
+Solanum tuberosum Mid to late season, yellow skin, yellow flesh.
 A late-season yellow with consistently high yields of large tubers across diverse growing regions and conditions.
 Holds its shape well boiled.

 read more